-HiveMQ Platform Helm Chart Installation Examples
+HiveMQ Platform and HiveMQ Platform Operator Helm Chart Installation Examples

 The following examples show how to customize the deployment of the HiveMQ Platform using the HiveMQ Platform Helm Chart: